langgenius/dify/README.md

 # Commerce AI

-This project is fork from [Dify](https://github.com/langgenius/dify).Dify is an open-source LLM app development platform.
-Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you quickly go from prototype to production.
+This project is a fork of [Dify](https://github.com/langgenius/dify), an open-source platform for developing LLM applications.
+Dify offers an intuitive interface that integrates AI workflows, RAG pipelines, agent capabilities, model management, observability features, and more, enabling you to rapidly transition from prototype to production.

-We are building a platform for AI-powered commerce.
+We are creating a platform for AI-powered commerce.

 # Backend API